9mine/9mine/README.md

 # Start 9mine
-This repository provides minetest mod for converting youtube video to text
+This repository provides minetest mod for 9mine project

 1. Clone this branch and cd into directory